Saturday, January 31, 2026

 That was mostly what I wanted: to write my family tree out in cursive and to have a place to keep it.
 (I always loved my own handwriting and still do—even though it’s less elegant and practiced than it used to be.)
 The trouble was, I really only knew my lineage as far back as my grandparents.
 Do most people know the names of all 8 of their great-grandparents?
 I do now!
 But I didn’t until I decided to write it all in this family Bible.
 What do we really know about the very people who made us who we are, whose DNA we share, whose life-quests, and preoccupations, and personal choices undoubtedly still shape us, even though we’ve never met them?
 Get past grandma and grandpa, and most of us know very little about where we come from.
 This was certainly the case with me.
 So, I had to do some digging, for which the Internet was far more helpful than my parents, who are in their early 80s.

 Oh, they were scoundrels, my ancestors.
 Scoundrels, and scallywags, and rascals—if you’ll pardon the strong language.
 Both of my parents failed to recall the names of their own grandparents, aside from their maternal grandmothers (which is an interesting commentary on the American family).
 My mother and father both grew up in homes without cars, so it’s not like they drove to grandma’s house each year for Thanksgiving and Christmas.
-I was only able to find them by looking up my own grandparents, whom I knew well, then finding the names of their parents in their old online obituaries.
+I was only able to find them by looking up my own grandparents, whom I knew quite well (with one roguish exception, mentioned above), then finding the names of their parents in their old online obituaries.
 It was fun connecting the dots, filling in the old, half-remembered stories, as best I could, and writing it all in the family Bible.
 Oddly, 2 of my 8 great-grandparents are buried very close to my place up north.
 That’s a quarter of them!
 I knew they were from that area originally, but I enjoyed whizzing about the January countryside in search of old cemeteries and graves.
 It was especially fun to make the grave-searching excursions in our oldest car, which I sometimes call “the wheelbarrow,” pictured above.
 It’ll be an antique next year.

 Actually, I call it a wheelbarrow, but our 2002 Honda Accord might be the best car I’ve ever owned, even still at 270,000 miles.
 It often sits unused for weeks at a time, but it always fires right up.
 And it’s got that great old car smell inside.
 Down in Pittsburgh, people look at you judgmentally for driving such an old and unsightly car.
 Up north, these old Hondas are in demand because they run forever.
 When our mechanic offered to buy it off us, two weeks ago, I decided it’s time to start taking better care of the thing, maybe even get it repainted.